prismspecs/creative-interventions/readme.md

 It is imperative that all students come to class having done the readings and thought about them in a critical manner.
 The students that are not leading the discussions for the week will be responsible for the following:

-+ Submitting a short written response to each reading via Blackboard
++ Submitting a short written response (150-300 words) to each reading via Blackboard
 + Coming to class with questions and/or perspectives that you would like to discuss
 + Presenting these questions and perspectives in class